carda21/evoheat/README.md

-# aquatemp
+# EvoHeat EVO270-1

-Bash scripts for integration of AquaTemp wifi module to Home Assistant using mqtt autodiscovery
+Bash scripts for integration of EvoHeat EVO270-1 wifi module to MQTT

 requirement of mosquitto_pub and mosquitto_sub and jq (sudo apt-get install mosquitto-clients jq)